hofstadter-io/hof-docs/content/getting-started/code-generation.md

 - `hof gen -T` is good for simple cases or when you don't want dependencies
 - `hof gen -G` is aimed at reusable and sharable modules with dependencies
 - `hof create` is intended for interactive one-time setup and bootstrapping

+[Code generation topics](/code-generation/) are discussed in a dedicated section.

 ## Data + Templates